Project Variables

 Why should I use project variables instead of fixed values?

-They make models easier to maintain by centralizing key assumptions.
+They make models easier to maintain by centralizing key value management.

 Can variables be different per scenario?